atomist/automation-client/README.md

       }
      }
 }`)
-//                                            ^ -- This is GraphQL subscription you want to match
+//                                            ^ -- This is GraphQL subscription you want
-//                                                 to trigger your handler.
-Queries can also be
+//                                                 to match to trigger your handler.
-//                                                 externalized
-export class HelloIssue implements HandleEvent<any> {
+//                                                 Queries can also be externalized. export class HelloIssue implements HandleEvent<any> {
-//                                 ^ -- an event handler implements the 'HandleEvent' interface
+//                                 ^ -- an event handler implements the 'HandleEvent'
+//                                      interface

     public handle(e: EventFired<any>, ctx: HandlerContext): Promise<HandlerResult> {
+//                ^                   ^ -- 'HandlerContext' gives access to
+//                ^                        'MessageClient' and 'GraphClient'
-//                ^ -- 'EventFired' gives you access to the data that matched the subscription.
-Since GraphQL
+//                ^ -- 'EventFired' gives you access to the data that matched the
-//                      queries return JSON it is very easy to work with the data in JavaScript/TypeScript
+//                     subscription.
+Since GraphQL queries return JSON it is very easy
+//                     to work with the data in JavaScript/TypeScript
-//                                    ^ -- 'HandlerContext' gives access to 'MessageClient' and 'GraphClient'

         return Promise.all(e.data.Issue.map(i =>
             ctx.messageClient.addressChannels(`Got a new issue \`${i.number}# ${i.title}\``,
-//                            ^ -- besides responding, you can address users and channels in Slack by using the
+//                            ^ -- besides responding, you can address users and
+//                                 channels in Slack by using the respective methods
-//                                 respective methods on 'MessageClient'
+//                                 on 'MessageClient'

-                i.repo.channels.map(c => c.name ))))
+                i.repo.channels.map(c => c.name))))
-//              ^ -- in our correlated data model, repositories can be mapped to channels in a chat team.
-This
+//              ^ -- in our correlated data model, repositories can be mapped to
-//                   will effectively send a message into each mapped channel
+//                   channels in a chat team.
+This will effectively send a message
+//                   into each mapped channel
             .then(() => {
                 return Promise.resolve({ code: 0 });
-//                                     ^ -- Event handlers are expected to return a 'HandlerResult'.
-Nonzero
+//                                     ^ -- Event handlers are expected to return a
+//                                          'HandlerResult'.
+Nonzero code indicate
-//                                          code indicate error occurred
+//                                          error occurred
             });
     }
 }